NVlabs/GOHA/README.md

 cd src
 python demo.py --config configs/s2.yml --checkpoint logs/s3/checkpoint825000.ckpt --savedir /raid/test --source_path /raid/goha_demo_data/celeba/ --target_path /raid/goha_demo_data/HDTF/
 ```
 The `--source_path` points to the source image while the `--target_path` points to the drive video path.
-Animation results are saved in `--savedir`.
+Animation video will be saved in `--savedir`.
+Including `--frame_limit 100` in the command enables a fast test on the first 100 frames.
 </details>

 ## Testing on the CelebA dataset